Intergenerational Mobility Trends and the Changing Role of Female Labor: Introduction

 Conducting a similar analysis on Panel Study of Income Dynamics (PSID) data from the US, we find comparable patterns in mother-child and father-child income persistence, albeit with a slightly lagged timing.
-Despite its small sample size by birth cohorts (averaging 150 parent-child pairs) \citep{davis_mazumder_2022}, the PSID is regularly used to study parent-child income persistence \citep{justman2017intergenerational, hertz2008group, hartley2022welfare}.
+This is suggestive evidence that the observed patterns are not solely a Scandinavian phenomenon.
+Despite its small sample size by birth cohorts (averaging 150 parent-child pairs) \citep{davis_mazumder_2022}, the PSID is regularly used to study parent-child income persistence \citep{hertz2008group, hartley2022welfare}.
 See \citet{mazumder2018psid} for an overview of the PSID in research on intergenerational mobility.

-It enables us to extend our results to the US and provide suggestive evidence that the observed patterns are not solely a Scandinavian phenomenon.
+Thus, income persistence seems to be rising because women's \textit{realized income} (i.e. observed income) better reflects the income-generating skills and values that are transmissible between generations (from now on referred to as ``productivity'').
+We denote the income that a person would have if they applied (and earned the market return to) their productivity in the labor market as \textit{potential income}.
+Our key hypothesis is that the intergenerational correlation in potential income has remained unchanged, while the intergenerational correlation in realized income has strengthened.